theosotr/cynthia/README.md

 * `.cynthia/sessions/<Session Name>/<Query ID>/data.sql`:
   This is the SQL script that populates the underlying database with data generated by the SMT solver.
-Note that these data are targeted, meaning that satisfy the constraints of the query specified by `<Query ID>`.
+Note that these data are targeted, meaning that satisfy the constraints of the query identified by `<Query ID>`.
 * `.cynthia/sessions/<Session Name>/<Query ID>/diff_test.out`:
   The output of differential testing.
 Either "MATCH", "MISMATCH", or "UNSUPPORTED".
 * `.cynthia/sessions/<Session Name>/<Query ID>/<orm>_<backend>.out`: